La vitamine C : son importance dans la réponse immunitaire

 • It participates in the synthesis of collagen and carnitine (hence its key role in tissue regeneration), it interacts strongly with free radicals.

-Vitamin C is an essential enhancer of the body's adaptogenic and immune responses through several mechanisms
+Vitamin C: An essential enhancer of adaptogenic and immune responses

 1. Vitamin C increases the synthesis of interferons.